Challenge a Wrongful Baker Act

 read up on the law or race to the court.

 You could let a Baker Act attorney handle all of that for you so you can have some peace of mind during this tough time.
-All you have to do is get in touch with Baker Act attorney Mark Astor for a free and confidential consultation.
+All you have to do is get in touch with Baker Act attorney Mark Astor for a confidential consultation.
 He is available 24 hours a day, 7 days a week, 365 days a year.
 He knows that legally, your loved one could be taken to a facility at any time of day and you’ll need

 answers fast.
 All you have to do is contact Mark at 855-429-0074 with details about what happened and what legal action has been taken so far, if any.
 He’ll help you and your loved one get through this so you can handle the situation in the best way possible moving forward.